 The independent non-executive directors of the Company have presented their professional advice on the resolutions reviewed by the Board of Directors, especially offered their respective independent written opinions on matters regarding the appointment of senior management personnel, the grant of H shares appreciation rights to senior management personnel, and major related party transactions.
 In addition, the independent non-executive directors of the Company played an active role in each specialized committee.
-The independent non-executive directors constitute the majority membership and act as convener in the Nomination Committee, the Remuneration and Appraisal Committee, the Audit Committee and the Related Party Transactions Control Committee and the Related-Party Transactions Control Committee and the Related-Party Transactions Soft of the company.
-At least one independent non-executive director is an accounting professional in the Audit Committee and the Related-Party Transactions Soft of their professional dominance.
+The independent non-executive directors constitute the majority membership and act as convener in the Nomination Committee, the Remuneration and Appraisal Committee, the Audit Committee and the Related Party Transactions Control Committee of the Company.
+At least one independent non-executive director is an accounting professional in the Audit Committee and the Related-Party Transactions Control Committee.
+Such structure of the specialized committees serves to strengthen the responsibility consciousness of independent non-executive directors and makes full advantage of their professional dominance.
 They have provided a lot of valuable professional and independent advice regarding corporate governance and operation management of the Company, and played a positive role in facilitating the decision making of the Board of Directors.